danielewworrall/harmonicConvolutions/README.md

 > Please read the following information carefully and let us know if anything is missing/you have discovered a bug.
 We always welcome your feedback!

 This folder contains the basic material to construct Harmonic Networks (HNets).
 Please see our <a href="http://visual.cs.ucl.ac.uk/pubs/harmonicNets/index.html"> project page </a> for more details.
+* `harmonic_network_lite.py` contains the new simple HNet API.
+These functions are most useful for constructing custom networks and do not depend on any special training routine or optimiser.
 * `train.py` is the main entry point for our code.
 * `model_assembly_train.py` contains our multi-gpu trainig routines that serve as an example of how our functions can interface with regular tensorflow code.
 * `io_helpers.py` contains our code for downloading, processing and batching datasets.